MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-sell.md

 ## <a name="get-started"></a>Get started

 The "Ready to Go" programme is one way to get started as a [!INCLUDE [prodshort](includes/prodshort.md)] reseller.
-You can also contact the Microsoft office in your coyntrye or region.
-For more information about the resources available to you through the "Ready to Go" programme", see [aka.ms/readytogo](https://aka.ms/readytogo).
-Learn more about becoming a reseller at [Resell Different Solutions](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-reseller).
+You can also contact the Microsoft office in your country or region.
+For more information about the resources available to you through the "Ready to Go" programme", see [aka.ms/readytogo](https://aka.ms/readytogo), [Resell Different Solutions](/dynamics365/business-central/dev-itpro/developer/readiness/readiness-reseller), and [Get started as a reseller](/dynamics365/business-central/dev-itpro/index#get-started-as-a-reseller).

-Sign up for a trial at [https://dynamics.microsoft.com/business-central/overview/ ](https://dynamics.microsoft.com/business-central/overview/
-), and send feedback at [https://community.dynamics.com/business](https://community.dynamics.com/business/f/758).

 ## <a name="see-also"></a>See Also